ACSoupir/SDState-Stat601/Soupir_Homework_5.md

     ```
     ##               Method Mean_Square_Error
-    ## 1                      Step GLM         0.4846939
+    ## 1 Single Pruned Tree        0.11719914
-    ## 2                     K-Fold CV         0.2704082
+    ## 2         Bagging-50        0.14739100
-    ## 3 Adaptive Boosting: Whole Data         0.0000000
+    ## 3      RF Bagging-50        0.02812455
-    ## 4             Adaptive Boosting         0.1951220
+    ## 4              RF-50        0.03180633
     ```

     e) Write a conclusion comparing the above results (use a table to report models and corresponding error rates).
 Which one is the best model?

-    **Of the above models, the adaptive boosting performs the best both in whole data training and train/test split training.
-This is likely do to each of the trees being given a weight based on its performance and then all trees being used in an ensemble to predict the patients glaucoma status.
-Next best after boosting is the K-fold cross validation model which performs about 1.5x worse than the AdaBoost model.
-Finally, the worse model is the glm which is almost twice as bad as the K-fold CV model.
-The glm model is the simplest of the models trained, and this explains why its performace isn't the 'best'.**
+    **Of the results for a single tree, bagging with 50 trees, random forest bagging with 50 trees, and random forest with 50 trees, the random forest bagging has the lowest error rate with a mean squared error of 0.028.
+The bagging with 50 trees had the highest MSE with 0.147, which is higher than even the single pruned tree which had an MSE of 0.117.
+Not telling the random forest to pick from all 8 features in the non-correlated dataframe performed slightly worse according to the MSE than did the *randomForest()* bagging method.**

     f) From the above analysis, which variables seem to be important in predicting Glaucoma?